Skip to content

 Can I pat your Highland Cows?

-In Summer two of our cows, Cleo and Clem, will be able to be seen via our new walking trail.
-No patting or touching them will be possible.
+No Sorry, Cleo and Clem can be seen via our new walking trail and viewing platform.
+No feeding or touching them will be possible.

 Do you sell them?